allanoguis/AOReact/JSNotes.md

 | Array methods | Clean syntax for methods like `map`, `filter`, and `reduce` |
 | Short, single-expression functions | Implicit return for brief functions |

-[!TIP]
+>[!TIP]
-### Best Practices
+>

-- Use arrow functions for short, simple functions, especially callbacks.
+> - Use arrow functions for short, simple functions, especially callbacks.
-- Avoid arrow functions for object methods that need to access `this`.
+> - Avoid arrow functions for object methods that need to access `this`.
-- Use traditional function syntax for complex functions or those that use `this` dynamically.
+> - Use traditional function syntax for complex functions or those that use `this` dynamically.
-- Be aware that arrow functions are always anonymous, but can be assigned to variables if needed.
+> - Be aware that arrow functions are always anonymous, but can be assigned to variables if needed.

 ## Timing and Asynchronous Operations